shahid-paramit/docs-getting-started/source/includes/_overview.md

 </aside>

 <aside class="warning">
-You can also tell the user that this is something bad to do....
+You can also tell the user that this is something bad to do...
 </aside>

 <aside class="success">